MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver.md

 ## Recommendations

-This architecture describes a small production-level enterprise deployment.
-Your deployment may differ based on your business requirements.
+Your requirements might differ from the architecture described here.
 Use these recommendations as a starting point.

 ### SAP Web Dispatcher

 The Web Dispatcher component is used as a load balancer for SAP traffic among the SAP application servers.
 To achieve high availability for the Web Dispatcher component, place two or more Web Dispatcher VMs behind an Azure Load Balancer.
+Web Dispatcher uses a round-robin configuration for HTTP(S) traffic distribution among the available Web Dispatchers in the balancers pool.

 For details about running SAP NetWeaver on Azure VMs, see [Azure Virtual Machines planning and implementation for SAP NetWeaver](/azure/virtual-machines/workloads/sap/planning-guide).